kay-lambdadelta/multiemu/README.md

 ## UI

-Note that the application being EGUI based is most likely a temporary arrangement, its just for prototyping EGUI is the least involved when writing a renderer
+Note that the application being EGUI based is most likely a temporary arrangement, its just for prototyping because EGUI is the least involved when writing a renderer